A preventative maintenance program identifies issues before they develop into problems that cause you to lose time and data.

 What is scheduled maintenance?

 Without scheduled maintenance, businesses often find themselves suffering a loss of productivity, as minor errors and problems gradually slow down the users' machines or force them to use workarounds.
-Another outcome is a spike in support costs, as users call for technical assistance on a regular basis and the business owner is left with the bill.
+Problems can lead to increased support costs, as users call for technical assistance for minor issues on a regular basis, leaving the business owner to foot the bill.

 What does regular maintenance look like?